indiqusdocs/yntraa/docs/Administration/BillingandFinancials/ViewinganddownloadingInvoices.md

 ---
 # Viewing and Downloading Invoices

-You can view all invoices that are generated on the Apiculus system.
-Apiculus stores invoices as downloadable and printable .pdf files that are stored on the Apiculus management server(s) on the service provider premises.
+You can view all invoices that are generated on the Yntraa system.
+Yntraa stores invoices as downloadable and printable .pdf files that are stored on the Yntraa management server(s) on the service provider premises.

 Invoices contain the following (blocks of) information:
 - Invoice details (invoice ID, bill/due dates, payable amount)